deeztek/deeztek-docker/Linux/guacamole/README.md

 **General Requirements**

-Apache Guacamole requires that you have a fully updated Ubuntu 18.04 machine with Docker and Docker Compose and an existing Traefik reverse proxy container installed and configured from [https://github.com/deeztek/deeztek-docker/tree/master/Linux/traefik](https://github.com/deeztek/deeztek-docker/tree/master/Linux/traefik).
+Apache Guacamole requires that you have a fully updated Ubuntu 20.04 or 22.04 machine with Docker and Docker Compose and an existing Traefik reverse proxy container installed and configured from [https://github.com/deeztek/deeztek-docker/tree/master/Linux/traefik](https://github.com/deeztek/deeztek-docker/tree/master/Linux/traefik).

 **Guacamole with Local User Authentication Requirements**